popactsa/Chlorum/README.md

 Event-loop server with non-blocking receive/send buffering used

+## Building
+- mkdir build
+- cd build && cmake ..
+- cd src && ./chlorum_run

+You can create a debug-build: cmake .. --config Build

-## main.cpp demo
+## Demo
-A single server and multiple clients executed in separate threads are talking to each other: when server receives a interpreted message it sends it's copy back to the sender.
+A single server and multiple clients executed in separate threads are talking to each other: when server receives a interpreted message it sends echo back to the sender.
+Then all client threads are joined and after 5 seconds created again.

 ## Class relationship overview:
 <pre>